Intelligence infrastructure for the game industry

 Launch is a 30-day phase, not a day

 Over 30 days, reviews land, support spikes, telemetry surfaces surprises, and the community forms its opinion.
 Every team is reacting at once.
-The ones that come out ahead aren't luckier -- they're working from the same picture and closing the loop faster.

 Where launch goes sideways